quu3a/Pre-Hacking/Network/README.md

 Networking forms the backbone of modern IT infrastructure, enabling communication and data transfer across various devices and systems.
 In the realm of cybersecurity, a solid understanding of networking principles is vital for effectively securing networks and mitigating potential threats.

+## Network
+A network is a collection of interconnected devices, systems, or entities that communicate and share resources with each other.
+These devices can range from computers, servers, routers, switches, printers, mobile devices, and more.
+The purpose of a network is to facilitate efficient communication and resource sharing among these devices.

+Networking involves the practice of designing, implementing, managing, and securing these interconnected systems to ensure smooth and reliable data transmission.
+Networks can be established within a small geographical area, such as a home or office (Local Area Network - LAN), or over a larger geographic area, which could be a city, country, or even worldwide (Wide Area Network - WAN).

 ## Core Networking Concepts

 - **Protocol**: Understanding communication protocols is fundamental.
 Key protocols like TCP/IP, UDP, ICMP, etc., play critical roles in networking and security.